awsdocs/amazon-rds-user-guide/doc_source/Overview.DBInstance.Modifying.md

 ## Settings for DB instances<a name="USER_ModifyInstance.Settings"></a>

 In the following table, you can find details about which settings you can and can't modify, when changes can be applied, and whether the changes cause downtime for your DB instance\.
+Note that by using Amazon RDS features such as Multi\-AZ, you can minimize downtime if you later modify the DB instance\.
+For more information, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.

 You can modify a DB instance using the console, the [ `modify-db-instance`](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) CLI command, or the [ `ModifyDBInstance`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) RDS API operation\.